anhnguyendepocen/SSDSBook/slack.md

 ### Channels
 **Channels** are found on the lefthand sidebar of a Slack **workspace**.
 Channels with a `#` sign are public, and those with a lock symbol are private.
 Slack workspaces are typically organized around channels that are dedicated to a specific topic or project.
 For the courses that I teach, there are dedicated helpdesk channels for some of the various tools that the course introduces as well as for coursework and assignments.
 For example, the `#helpdesk-slack` channel is open in the image above.
 Messages from individual users or updates appear in the main window.
 You can see messages from myself and another user in the image above.

+### New Messages
 To post a new message, use the field at the bottom of the main window that contains the placeholder text (visible in the image) "Message #helpdesk-slack".
 Click on the field and begin typing your message.
 You can click on the `@` icon to tag individuals using their user names, or use the channel's name - `#helpdesk-slack` - to notify all users.
+Using the channel name hashtag in your initial message to a channel can help speed up people's response, particularly if they have reduced the frequency of notifications.

 The smily face icon allows you to use emojis in your message.
 Messages can be composed using a flavor of Markdown (see the next section [Markdown in Slack]).
 Emojis will appear as text in a new message like `:smiley:` after they are selected.
 A newly composed message looks like this:

 <img src="images/slackMessage.png" width="95%" style="display: block; margin: auto;" />